 We compete in a highly competitive market that is rapidly evolving.
 A number of companies have developed, or are expected to develop, products that compete or will compete with our products.
 Furthermore, many of our current and potential competitors have significantly greater resources than we do.
 Many of our existing and potential competitors have longer operating histories, greater name recognition and substantially greater financial, technical, sales, marketing and other resources.
 These competitors may, among other things, undertake more extensive marketing campaigns, adopt more aggressive pricing policies, obtain more favorable pricing from suppliers and manufacturers, and exert more influence on sales channels than we can.
-Certain of our significant competitors also serve as key sales and marketing channels for our products, potentially giving these competitors and archeptace advantage based on their knowledge of our business activities and/or their ability to negatively influence our sales opportunities.
-Intense competiton, rapid technological change and evolving industry standards could result in less favorable selling terms to our customers, decrease demand for our products or make our products obsolete.
-Our operating results and our ability to compete could be adversely affected if we are unable to: successfully and accurately anticipate customer demand; manage our product transitions, inventory levels and manufacturing processes efficiently; distribute or introduce our products unclustion and and technological advances; differentiate our products.
+Certain of our significant competitors also serve as key sales and marketing channels for our products, potentially giving these competitors a marketplace advantage based on their knowledge of our business activities and/or their ability to negatively influence our sales opportunities.
+Intense competition, rapid technological change and evolving industry standards could result in less favorable selling terms to our customers, decrease demand for our products or make our products obsolete.
+Our operating results and our ability to compete could be adversely affected if we are unable to: successfully and accurately anticipate customer demand; manage our product transitions, inventory levels and manufacturing processes efficiently; distribute or introduce our products irom those of our competitors; or otherwise compete successfully in the markets for our products.
 If any of our competitors are successful in competing against us, our sales could decline, our margins could be negatively impacted and we could lose market share, any of which could seriously harm our business and results of operations.